tehgreatdoge/Gems-Serverpack/README.md

 # Gem's Serverpack
 This is a simple little modpack for playing around with various mods
 ## TODO
-Actually implement the tooling for dev and dist builds<br>
+Actually implement the tooling for dist builds<br>
 Make tooling for interacting with curseforge and modrinth in js.
 I plan on working on this and releasing it as npm modules.<br>
 A better project structure but its not too important